 How many players can join online co-op on Nintendo Switch?

 Player counts vary by game.
-Some, like It Takes Two, are fixed at 2 players, while others such as Terraria, Minecraft, and TMNT: Shredder's Revenge support larger groups.
-Always check the online player cap before planning a full party.
+It Takes Two is fixed at two players by design.
+Terraria, Minecraft, and TMNT: Shredder's Revenge support larger groups.
+Check the online player cap before planning a full party session.

 Can I play Nintendo Switch online co-op games without voice chat?